-Gov. Earl Ray Tomblin did not mention the regulatory setbacks -- or the string of accidents -- in his State of the State address Wednesday night, but did promise that the state mine safety office would be exempt from budget cuts hitting other agencies.Reach Ken Ward Jr. at email@example.com or 304-348-1702.
+The last week's string of deaths comes after a series of missteps by the Tomblin administration as state regulators work to implement the governor's mine safety legislation passed during the 2012 session.Gov.
+Earl Ray Tomblin did not mention the regulatory setbacks -- or the string of accidents -- in his State of the State address Wednesday night, but did promise that the state mine safety office would be exempt from budget cuts hitting other agencies.Reach Ken Ward Jr. at email@example.com or 304-348-1702.